Jazz bass: Double bass

-Beginning around 1890, the African-American communities in early New Orleans used a jazz ensemble which played a mixture of marches, ragtime, and Dixieland music.
-This ensemble was initially a marching band with a sousaphone (or occasionally bass saxophone) supplying the bass line.
+Beginning around 1890, the African-American communities in early New Orleans performed in jazz ensembles which played a mixture of marches, ragtime, and dixieland music.
+These ensembles initially consisted of a marching band with a sousaphone (or occasionally bass saxophone) supplying the bass line.
 As the music moved from playing for funerals on the street and into bars and brothels, the double bass gradually replaced these wind instruments.
 Many early bassists doubled on both the brass bass and string bass, as the instruments were then often referred to.
-Bassists played walking basslines—scale-based lines that outlined the harmony and provided a foundation for the tunes.
+Bassists played walking basslines—scale-based lines that outlined the harmony and provided a foundation for each song.

 Because an unamplified double bass is generally the quietest instrument in a jazz band, many players of the 1920s and 1930s used the slap style, slapping and pulling the strings to make a rhythmic slap sound against the fingerboard.
 The slap style cuts through the sound of a band better than simply plucking the strings, and make the bass more easily heard on early sound recordings, as the recording equipment of that time did not capture low frequencies well.

-Double bass players who have contributed to the evolution of jazz include the Swing era player Jimmy Blanton, who played with Duke Ellington, and Oscar Pettiford, who pioneered the instrument's soloistic use in Bebop.
-The "cool" style of jazz was influenced by players such as Scott LaFaro and Percy Heath, whose solos were very melodic.
+Double bass players who have contributed to the evolution of jazz include the swing era player Jimmy Blanton, who played with Duke Ellington, and Oscar Pettiford, who pioneered the instrument's soloistic use in bebop.
+The "cool" style of jazz was influenced by players such as Scott LaFaro and Percy Heath, whose solos were more melodic in nature.

 Free jazz was influenced by the composer/bassist Charles Mingus (who also contributed to hard bop) and Charlie Haden, best known for his work with Ornette Coleman.
 In the 1950s, some big band bandleaders began to ask their upright players to use the then-newly available Fender bass, the first widely available electric bass.
-In the 1970s, as jazz and rock music were blended by performers to create the "fusion" genre, players such as Jaco Pastorius began to develop a unique sound using the electric bass.
+In the 1970s, as jazz and rock music were blended by performers to create jazz fusion.
+Players such as Jaco Pastorius began to develop a unique sound using the electric bass.

 Apart from jazz fusion and Latin-influenced jazz, the double bass is still widely used in jazz in the 2010s.
 The deep sound and woody tone of the plucked double bass is distinct from the sound of the fretted bass guitar.
 The bass guitar produces a different sound than the double bass, because its strings are usually stopped with the aid of metal frets.
-Also, bass guitars usually have a solid wood body, which means that the sound is produced by electronic amplification of the vibration of the strings.
-The solid body upright, also known as a "stick" bass or "EUB" variation is still widely used by bass players in salsa and timba bands, because its sound is so well suited to those styles.
+Bass guitars also usually have a solid wood body, which means that the sound is produced by electronic amplification of the vibration of the strings.
+The solid body upright, also known as a "stick" bass or electric upright bass (EUB) variation is still widely used by bass players in salsa and timba bands, because its sound is well suited to those styles.
 The EUB is smaller and lighter than a double bass, making touring and travelling easier, and its solid (or mostly solid) body enables bassists to play at a much higher volume with a bass amp without feedback.